Like most outdoor activities people engage in for fun, tobogganing is inherently risky.

-Not to spoil anyone’s fun this winter, but of all winter activities in Canada, tobogganing stands out as among the most dangerous.
-According to Parachute, a charitable organization that focuses on preventing serious injuries, research has shown that of every 100,000 tobogganers, an average of 37.7 are “catastrophically injured,” its term for a debilitating injury.
+Not to spoil anyone’s fun this winter, but of all winter activities in Canada, is among the most dangerous.
+According to Parachute, a charitable organization that focuses on preventing serious injuries, research has shown that of every 100,000 tobogganers, an average of 37.7 are “catastrophically injured each year,” its term for a debilitating injury.

 That makes tobogganing the fourth-highest cause of catastrophic injuries among sports activities in Canada — behind only snowmobiling, driving, and quadding.

-But just because tobogganing is risky doesn’t mean it can’t be enjoyed safely, and, as we’ll see below, it doesn’t mean landowners and other occupiers are off the hook when someone is injured while tobogganing on their land.
+But just because tobogganing is risky doesn’t mean it can’t be enjoyed safely.
+It also doesn’t mean landowners and other occupiers are off the hook when someone is injured while tobogganing on their land.

 Tobogganing Safety Tips